|Singles champion Devin Britton, above, and runner-up|

 Nadal completed his 6-4, 6-3, 2-6, 7-5 triumph this morning to break Bjorn Borg's mark of six French Open crowns.
 The match had been suspended by rain early in the fourth set Sunday.

-Men's Challenger in Nottingham, Great Britain -- Unseeded Benjamin Becker of Germany defeated fourth-seeded Dmitry Tursunov, who lives in the Sacramento suburb of Folsom, 4-6, 6-1, 6-4 in the grass-court Aegon Trophy.
+Men's Challenger in Nottingham, Great Britain -- Unseeded Benjamin Becker of Germany defeated fourth-seeded Dmitry Tursunov, who lives in the Sacramento suburb of Folsom, 4-6, 6-1, 6-4 in the final of the grass-court Aegon Trophy.